Beatrice Natalie Opperman: Personal life

-She was married twice with a daughter, Rosemary Anne Gregory, from her first marriage.
-Her second marriage on 7 February 1948 in Wynberg, Cape Town was to Festus Diederick Opperman, known as Steve, who predeceased her.
+She had a daughter, Rosemary Anne Gregory, from her first marriage.
+Her second marriage, on 7 February 1948 in Wynberg, Cape Town, was to Festus ("Steve") Diederick Opperman, who predeceased her.

-She died 25 June 1988 on a flight to London.
+She died on 25 June 1988 during a flight to London.
 The Natalie Opperman Memorial Fund was set up following her death.
-Her funeral service was on 4 July 1988 at Brompton Oratory followed by private burial at Richmond Cemetery.
+Her funeral service was on 4 July 1988 at Brompton Oratory, followed by private burial at Richmond Cemetery.
 A memorial service was held In Cape Town.